z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 When the file grows additional Spacemap blocks are added when needed.

 Free blocks are not required, but may be present in the file.

+Index entries are written on the index block where they logically belong.
+An index block is split when:
+- an entry is added that does not fit on the block
+- an entry must be added, but the record pointer list is exhausted; that is: no valid XLRA value is available on the block

+Free blocks are created when:
+- deletion of a data record causes the number of index entries on an index block to drop to zero.

+The following figure shows a contrived example of how the different types of blocks might sit in the physical file:

 ![Diagram showing Blocks in a KSDS Index component](img/zVSAM_V2_File_KSDS_Index.jpg)